Find Grad Schools

 19 Yearly Graduations

 Texas A&M University - College Station tops the list of the most popular school in the U.S. for animal science majors who are seeking their doctor's degree.
 Roughly 70,400 attend the school each year.
-The average in-state tuition for full-time undergraduates is $8,578 per year, while in-state graduate students, on average, pay $6,885 per year.
-For the 2020-2021 academic year, 19 doctor's degrees were handed out to animal science majors at Texas A&M College Station.
-About 42% of this group were women, and 16% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $8,815 per year, while in-state graduate students, on average, pay $6,885 per year.
+During the most recent year for which we have data, 19 people received their doctor's degree in animal science from Texas A&M College Station.
+Around 19% of these students were from an underrepresented racial-ethnic group, and 69% were women.

 #2